Jai-Mizan/Embedded-System-AgriVisor/README.md

 3️⃣ Customize Your Dashboard (Optional)
 You can modify the dashboardv4.py to fit your specific needs by editing widgets, charts, and data connections.

+vbnet
+Copy
+Edit

+The issue with spacing after the "Firmware Setup" section should now be resolved, and the rest of the document is correctly formatted.
+Let me know if you need further adjustments!